cucuzaluca/IT-Documentation/README.md

 # IT Work Documentation - Phase 3 Construction

-Documentation of IT support tasks, troubleshooting, systems, and projects I have worked on during my time at Phase 3.
+Documentation of IT support tasks, troubleshooting, systems, and projects I have worked on